 The EU countries coordinate their national economic policies so that they can act together when faced with challenges such as the current economic and financial crisis.
-17 countries have pushed coordination even further by adopting the euro as their currency.
+19 countries have pushed coordination even further by adopting the euro as their currency.

-To preserve the EU's financial stability and resolve tensions in euro area sovereign debt markets, the EU has also set up a safety net for EU members in difficulty: the European Stability Mechanism (ESM) now replaces former temporary tools and is the world's largest international financial institution.
-Together with contributions from the International Monetary Fund (IMF) it disposes of a financial stability capacity of up to €750 billion.
-It has become the permanent and integral part of the EU's comprehensive strategy to ensure financial stability in the euro area.
+To preserve the EU's financial stability and resolve tensions in sovereign debt markets in the euro area, the EU has also set up a safety net for euro area members in difficulty: the European Stability Mechanism (ESM).
+Replacing former temporary tools, this is the world's largest international financial institution.
+With an effective lending capacity of up to €500 bn, it has become a fixture in the EU's comprehensive strategy to ensure financial stability in the euro area.

 Being in the euro area is a guarantee of price stability.
 The ECB sets key interest rates at levels designed to keep euro area inflation below 2% in the medium term.
 It also manages the EU’s foreign exchange reserves and can intervene in foreign exchange markets to influence the exchange rate of the euro.

 EU countries outside the euro area are expected to join, when their economies are ready.
-The countries that became EU members in 2004 and 2007 are gradually switching to the euro.
+The countries that became EU members in 2004, 2007 and 2013 are gradually switching to the euro.
 Denmark and the UK have stayed outside the euro area under a special political agreement.

 The ECB and the European Commission are working jointly to create a Single Euro Payments Area (SEPA) to extend the benefits of more efficient and cheaper payments.
 Ultimately all euro payments, however they are made – by bank transfer, direct debit or card – will be treated exactly the same.
 It will not matter whether the payment is domestic or cross-border.
-The EU is currently extending the benefits to direct debit payments.
+The EU is currently extending the benefits to credit transfers and direct debit payments.

 This publication is part of the 'European Union explained' series